Kalophain14/printf/README.md

 Description:

-Welcome to our collaborative printf project on GitHub, where a community of passionate developers is coming together to create a versatile and efficient printf implementation.
-In this exciting endeavor, we aim to utilize a set of authorized functions and macros to craft a robust and extensible printf function that can be a valuable tool for developers across various programming languages.
+Welcome to our collaborative printf project on GitHub, In this exciting endeavor, we aim to utilize a set of authorized functions and macros to craft a robust and extensible printf function that can be a valuable tool for developers across various programming languages.

 Project Objectives:
-Our primary objective is to create a reliable and customizable printf function that supports a wide range of formatting options and data types.
+Our primary objective is to create a reliable and customizable printf functions that supports a wide range of formatting options and data types.
 By harnessing the power of C standard library functions and macros, our project intends to offer a highly efficient and feature-rich printf for developers working on C and related languages.

 Authorized Functions and Macros:
 We've carefully selected a set of authorized functions and macros to ensure that our project adheres to best practices and promotes code quality.
 These authorized functions and macros include: